 - Validating and verifying the output in a different system is difficult for testers

-- The entire testing operation depends on a previously defined testing strategy
+- The entire continuous testing operation depends on a previously defined performance testing strategy

 User Interface Testing

-UI testing is usually performed as a simulation of the usual user actions, like filling in the different application forms, performing clicks, taps, scrolls etc in order to test how the application behaves against its expected behaviour.
-They usually takes much more time to be performed because they require UI rendering and acting to be emulated which is usually pretty slow.
+UI testing is usually performed as a simulation of the usual user actions, like filling in the different application forms, performing clicks, taps, scrolls, etc in order to test how the application behaves against its expected behavior.
+They usually take much more time to be performed because they require UI rendering and acting to be emulated which is usually pretty slow.

-Also UI tests are pretty fragile because of their nature.
-When test developer describes some system behaviour, he relies on the UI structure to define how the specific elements should look, behave, which values they should contain etc. If the structure is changed, which happens pretty often during active development, the tests become failed (false negative) and must be fixed.
+Also, UI tests are pretty fragile because of their nature.
+When a test developer describes some system behavior, he relies on the UI structure to define how the specific elements should look, and behave, which values they should contain, etc. If the structure is changed, which happens pretty often during active development, the tests become failed (false negative) and must be fixed.

-This is why UI tests are still very important but take the least place in the piramide.
-It’s too expensive to keep them up to date if you’re trying to cover everything by them, it’s too long to wait until they are being performed if there is too many of them.
-But in most cases this is the only way to catch some bugs caused by broken front-end / back-end interaction.
+This is why UI tests are still very important but take the least place in the Piramide.
+It’s too expensive to keep them up to date if you’re trying to cover everything with them, and it’s too long to wait until they are being performed if there are too many of them.
+But in most cases, this is the only way to catch some bugs caused by broken front-end/back-end interaction.

 How does Automated UI Testing Work?

 Why?
-Each of unit tests is very cheap in terms of running time.
+Each unit test is very cheap in terms of running time.
 But it’s much more important to catch specific broken cases without researching what specifically is broken within the huge test scenario.
 So keeping them simple but repetitive is pretty fine for unit tests.

 Unlike unit tests, UI tests are much more expensive in terms of running time, so making UI test scenarios more complicated but covering as much as possible without repeating actions is worth it.

-We mostly make apps for the end users who are, mostly, not familiar with the source code and the business logic in the software architecture.
+We mostly make apps for end users who are, mostly, not familiar with the source code and the business logic in the software architecture.
 They decide to use an app solely on how it looks and feels like.
-For them, we need to go to the top of the pyramid, reserved for UI testing, that always comes last and requires more manual work and less test automation tools.
+For them, we need to go to the top of the pyramid, reserved for UI testing, which always comes last and requires more manual work and fewer test automation tools.

 How does Automated User Interface Testing Work?